tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Whenever target melee leader would gain Power this turn as the result of an order or response, they gain an additional +1 Power until the end of this turn.
+Whenever target melee leader would gain Power this turn as the result of an order, response, or fortification, they gain an additional +1 Power until the end of this turn.
 <br>

 ##### ALP.MEL.026